leimococ/ae500px/README.md

 ```

 >If simulator fails to start with "Could not find simulator" error then `yarn run devices` and replace simulator in packages.json's `start` script with an existing one in your system.

-### To do
-- Load more images using "page" parameter from API as user scrolls down the gallery